jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-3"></p>

 Not yet.
-According to one study of COVID-19 infection in nine pregnant women, [amniotic fluid, cord blood, neonatal throat swab, and breastmilk samples from six patients were tested for SARS-CoV-2, and all samples tested negative for the virus](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30360-3/fulltext).
+According to one [study](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30360-3/fulltext) of COVID-19 infection in nine pregnant women, amniotic fluid, cord blood, neonatal throat swab, and breastmilk samples from six patients were tested for SARS-CoV-2, and all samples tested negative for the virus.

 ### Will my spouse/partner/family be allowed in the delivery room?

 <p class="m-3"></p>

 Healthcare facilities are rapidly changing their visitor policies to help reduce the spread of COVID-19.
-Some hospitals and state health departments are [<i class="fas fa-file-pdf"></i>&nbsp;limiting delivery support to one person only](https://coronavirus.health.ny.gov/system/files/documents/2020/03/doh_covid19_obpedsvisitation_032720.pdf); others have even harsher restrictions.
+Some hospitals and state health departments are [<i class="fas fa-file-pdf"></i>&nbsp;limiting delivery support](https://coronavirus.health.ny.gov/system/files/documents/2020/03/doh_covid19_obpedsvisitation_032720.pdf) to one person only; others have harsher restrictions.
 If your support person has symptoms or has had recent contact with anyone who has tested positive for COVID-19, it is unlikely they will be allowed in the delivery room with you.
 Contact your healthcare provider to find out their latest visitor/support policies.

 ###  How will social distancing impact my childbirth classes?